Tuesday, November 19, 2024

 Revisited The Sound of Music at a revival theater on a fairly big screen, a few thoughts.

-The film received bad reviews when it was released in 1965, apparently the combination of singing nuns and Nazis was just a little much for them to endure in a musical.
+The film received bad reviews when it was released in 1965, apparently the combination of singing nuns and Nazis was just a little much for the critics to endure for a musical.
 The film is incredibly saccharine and at times difficult to stomach.
 Julie Andrew's character of Maria frequently grates on the nerves with her goody two shoes personality.
 However I doubt any other actress could have played this part.
 Christopher Plummer's sly performance as Captain Von Trapp does a lot to take the sting out of all the sentimentality and corniness of the film.

 The film was produced and directed by Robert Wise and a production team that was basically the same group that had worked on West Side Story with him.
 If anyone deserves credit for the success of this film, it's probably Wise who used just about cinematic trick in the book to put this film over.
-Cinematography, editing and the on location film all contributed to the success of the flm.
+Cinematography, editing and the on location filming all contributed to the success of the flm.

 The screenplay was by a real pro Ernest Lehman, Lehman had written North By Northwest for Hitchcock and the screenplay for the original version of West Side Story.
 Lehman apparently performed some real surgery on the film's book taking out a lot of the real hackneyed stuff.